tsuru/tsuru-admin/docs/source/index.rst

 ::

-    $ tsuru-admin docker-node-remove <address> [--destroy]
+    $ tsuru-admin docker-node-remove <address> [--destroy] --no-rebalance

-This command removes a node from the cluster.
+This command removes a node from the cluster and rebalance the containers in node to others nodes in cluster.
 Optionally it also destroys the created IaaS machine if the ``--destroy`` flag is passed.

+Using the ``--no-rebalance`` flag the node will be removed without rebalance.

 .. _tsuru_admin_platform_add_cmd: